ethersphere/swarm-guide/contents/fuse.rst

 	> 41e422e6daf2f4b32cd59dc6a296cce2f8cce1de9f7c7172e9d0fc4c68a3987a

 The returned hash is the latest manifest version that was mounted.
-You can use this hash to remount the latest version.
+You can use this hash to remount the latest version with the most recent changes.

 List Mounts
 ^^^^^^^^^^^^^^^^^^
 To see all existing swarmfs mount points, use the List Mounts command:

 .. code-block:: none